 Fortunately, the producers didn’t have any other stories ready to replace it – and the rest is history.

-The Daleks were (and remain) perhaps the strangest entity in the universe – a malevolent race of gruesome creatures living inside 5′ 8″ laser-armed cylinders on wheels.
+The Daleks were (and remain) perhaps the strangest entity in the universe – a malevolent race of gruesome creatures – the remains of the Dals, a race that was left mutated and immobile after a nuclear war – living inside 5′ 8″ laser-armed cylinders on wheels.

 Daleks also rarely have the element of surprise on their side, due to their habit of yelling out “Exterminate!” when about to kill someone.